 How to Add Light to an Image in Photoshop

 In this tutorial, we look at how to add light in Photoshop.
 To illustrate the lighting effect, we will be using a landscape photo, but you can apply the same techniques to any photo.
 You can use these same principles in all kinds of ways from lighting a lightbulb to casting directional light where there wasn’t any.
-The best advice is to learn the techniques and then experiment with adding types of light effect to different photos.
+The best advice is to learn the techniques and then experiment with adding types of light effects to different photos.

 Here is a simple example using the technique in this tutorial to add a new light source to the top left of the image.
-The image on the left is the starting point where the image on the right shows additional side light.
+The image on the left is the starting point while the image on the right shows additional side light.
 Notice how natural this appears.

 Creating the Components of Light

 To add light in Photoshop, we need to introduce and control three elements:

 - Brightness or luminosity to lighten the area where we want to pain the light.

 - Blur or diffusion to create the glowing effect of the light we are painting.

 - Colour and saturation if it’s necessary to introduce colour to the glowing light.